nickovchinnikov/react-mobile-app/README.md

 # react-mobile-app

-## Tool can help you create clear mobile architecture in React.js
+## Tool which help you to create clear mobile architecture in React.js

-If you are building big web application with different components for desktop / mobile + tablet (landscape and portrait) after some time, you faced with lots of problems.
+If you are building big web application with different components for desktop / mobile + tablet (landscape and portrait), after some time you'll face with lots of problems.

 ## Install